-- there is intertrigo or another skin condition that risks the loss of skin integrity and has failed 3 months of conventional (or non-surgical) treatment, and
+- Firstly, there is intertrigo or another skin condition that risks the loss of skin integrity and has failed 3 months of conventional (or non-surgical) treatment, and

-- the weight has been stable for at least 6 months following significant weight loss prior to the lipectomy
+- Thirdly, the weight has been stable for at least 6 months following significant weight loss prior to the lipectomy

-This is subject to photographic documentation and proof.
+However, this criteria is subject to photographic documentation and proof.